moj-analytical-services/Rdbtools/README.md

 # Rdbtools

 **This package is experimental, and not supported by the MoJ Analytical Platform Team, so use at own risk.
-The preferred method is to use the `botor` package, which is the package which will give you the highest change of help on the AP support channels.**
+The preferred method is to use the `botor` package, which is the package which will give you the highest chance of help on the AP support channels.**

 ## What is Rdbtools?